ehlesp/smallab-k8s-pve-guide/G046 - Cleaning up your homelab system.md

     > [!IMPORTANT]
     > **Restarting the K3s service does not affect your containers**\
-    > The apps and services deployed in your cluster will keep on running while the K3s service restarts.
+    > The apps and services deployed in your cluster keep on running while the K3s service restarts.

 ## Reminder about the `apt` updates

-After updating a Debian system, some old `apt` packages can be left back and you will have to remove them manually.
+After updating a Debian system, some old `apt` packages can be left back and you have to remove them manually.
 This usually happens with old kernel packages, but it can also happen with other packages that apt detects as not in use by any other package.
 So remember to execute the following `apt` command after applying any `apt upgrade`:

 ~~~sh
 $ sudo apt autoremove